frconor-ebook/meditations/_posts/2025-02-10-fidelity-in-marriage.md

 It would be crazy to worry about whether or not I\'m going to persevere in my marriage.
-We just have to try and live today, try and persevere today, to trust, to hope, to identify ourselves with Christ and to renew our generosity all the time.
+We just have to try and live today, try and persevere today, to trust, to hope, to identify ourselves with Christ, and to renew our generosity all the time.

 Generosity is a very beautiful virtue.
 Authentic love leads us to be generous.